Governors @ CCJ

 Standards, Wellbeing and Commuinty Committee:

-The members are Julian Kendell (Chair of Standards Committee and Pupil Premium Governor), Anthony Snell (Safeguarding Governor), Lorelei Westcott and Lynda Cottrell (SEND Governor).
+The members are Julian Kendell (Chair of Standards Committee and Pupil Premium Governor), Anthony Snell (Safeguarding Governor), Lorelei Westcott and vacancy (SEND Governor).
 The Committee, together with the Head Teacher look at all aspects of pupil attainment (including data), the curriculum, how effectively money is spent to support learning.

 Foundation and Ethos Governors:

 They are appointed by the Church and Diocese and are: Revd Paul Peterson and Graham Ball in addition to Sadie Groves (SENCO).
 Foundation Governors ensure the school stays true its Church Foundation status through ensuring the vision and values are translated into real and meaningful experiences for children.
 They work to ensure the school is ready for Diocesan Inspections.

 June 2018: We are currently seeking to recruit for three Governor positions at CCJ, so please get in touch with our clerk Frances McMillan at firstname.lastname@example.org if you may be interested to find out more.